Tanuj2552/School-Solver-Bot/README.md

 After this, all you have to do is to run the code from any of your IDE's or text editors.. or terminal

-This detects when there is a new question and shows you indication.
+This detects when there is a new question and shows you a tkinter gui, where you can choose the option to see the question or not see it.

-And you have to rerun this file after every new question indication.
+1) if you choose to see the quesiton, a turtle window opens, displaying basic info about the questions.
+And if you click on the turtle window, the code again runs normally and continues to fetch for new questions.
+2) if you choose the option, not to see the question, then also the code runs normally to fetch new questions.
+3) You need not run the code everytime, you just have to run it once.

 NOTE: This code is still in basic development stage, I am trying to add more features to it.